 Naomi and Katie sent in a link to a fabulous photo project in which typical model poses are reproduced in real life by real people.
 The photos, by Madrid-based artist Yolanda Dominguez, reveal just how distorted fashion, and expectations for women, have become.
 In an interview, Dominguez explains:

 I tried to express what many women feel about women’s magazines and the image of women in the media – absurd, artificial, a hanger to wear dresses and bags, only concerned about being skinny, beautiful.
 We don’t identify with this type of woman – we are much more.
 I used the impossible poses to represent this type of woman and to show how absurd it is in a real context… [The] poses of the women are ridiculous – they seem dead, twisted, pulled.
 Why are men never put in these positions?
 They are always straight, successful, able and healthy… I try to express deep questions (sometimes dramatic) but always with irony and humour.
 I feel that when you can laugh at something you can get rid of it.

-See more from Yolanda Dominguez at her website.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+See more from Yolanda Dominguez at her website.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.